Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/02-super_sampling_rate_fir/README.md

 ![missing image](./Images/FIR_Equation.jpg)

-DSP experts may say that this equation represents a *correlation* and not a *convolution,* which is the mathematical expression of the filtering operation.
-The easy answer may be to say that it is simply a question of coefficients ordering (and perhaps conjugation for complex coefficients).
+DSP experts could say that this equation represents a *correlation* and not a *convolution,* which is the mathematical expression of the filtering operation.
+The easy answer is to say that it is simply a question of coefficients ordering (and perhaps conjugation for complex coefficients).

 That is why you always see the two lines at the beginning of the various `graph.h` files: